 6. A Good Link Stands Out

+Links should be identifiable at a glance.
+Interaction is inconsistent across devices, and relying on scrubbing the page to uncover links is a recipe for user frustration. [pullquote]Links should be identifiable at a glance[/pullquote] Eye-tracking research suggests that users scan through links, just after titles, to identify the parts of the page most interesting to them.
+This ability is even more important for screen reader users, who can’t visually scan a page for relevant content, but can (and do) scan through links to identify interesting content.
 When treated as bullet points, links describe not only the data that they link to, but the content in which they sit.
 You wouldn’t link to information on perfume from a paragraph on mountain bikes, so it’s common sense that if there’s a link to mountain bikes, then the paragraph in which it resides will also be about mountain bikes.

 7. A Good Link Uses Good Microcopy